rija1/bsf/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 9.0.1: August 21, 2024 =
+- Fix: We resolved an issue in the Onboarding Recommended Addons page.

+= 9.0.0: July 29, 2024 =
+- New: Conversations AI - chat with your website's analytics without any need to read reports
+- New: AI Insights - Get automated insights about your website with the power of AI
+- Fix: We fixed a PHP error occurring inside our Forms reports

+= 8.28.0: July 08, 2024 =
+-New: Date Comparisons - Now you can easily compare your stats on any chart or graph.
+-Enhancement: We updated tooltips to make it easier to understand some options.

 = 8.27.0: May 29, 2024 =
 - New: Site Notes Automations addon.
 - Fix: We fixed an issue related to eCommerce abandoned checkouts.